 The Best Texas French Toast Casserole Recipe also happens to be an easy overnight dish that can be completely prepared ahead of time.
 This is a jackpot breakfast bake that’ll become a fast favorite among your family and friends.

-(Note: This is an updated post with additional step-by-step photos and instructions added.
-You can read original post with comments here.)
+(This is an updated post with new step-by-step photos and instructions.
+You can read original post with tons of comments here.)

 Best French Toast Casserole

 I don’t often remake recipes once they’ve been thoroughly tested and have earned a spot on the blog.
 After all, there are approximately 27 times more brand new recipes I want to create than I actually have time for.

 I’m tickled when people ask me whether it’s hard to come up with recipes to make…I’ve totally got the opposite problem.
 Buried in my files is a mountainous pile of yummy ideas that I’m craving to make with time I don’t have.
 My please-cook-me collection keeps growing with a life of its own.